rafaelperozin/forkfy/README.md

 # forkfy

-Project developed to practice modern javascript using ES6, NPM, Babel and Webpack
+Project developed to practice modern javascript using ES6, NPM, Babel, Webpack and API Requests

 1. Search for recipe
 2. Choose a recipe and see ingredients